AmadeusITGroup/python-ptypes/doc/storage.rst

       >>> str(p.root.name)
       'James Bond'

-The assignment of the Python string  works because the constructor of ``p.schema.ByteString`` accepts a Python string as its single argument.
+The assignment of the Python string works because the constructor of ``p.schema.ByteString`` accepts a Python byte string as its single argument.
 Note however, that this solution leaks persistent storage space, as each time the Python string ``'James Bond'`` is  assigned, a new persistent string is allocated, storing the same sequence of characters::